Documentation

 Demo presentation

-Demo presentation contains examples of how to use the Feedback addon.
+Demo presentation contains examples of how to use the Feedback module.